-A woman fell and injured her back after falling in the intentionally dimly lit foyer of a restaurant.
+A woman injured her back after falling in the intentionally dimly lit foyer of a restaurant.
 In prior years, other patrons had fallen in the same area, but the restaurant continued to laugh off the liability claims.
 An expert demonstrated that the foyer stairs were dangerous, and a fair settlement was negotiated just before the identities of the previously injured patrons were to be revealed under court order.

 A Vero Beach man was riding his vintage motorcycle when a truck turned into him, hitting him as if he wasn’t even there.
 The firm pursued the case in Indian River County, and was successful in a recovery of one million dollars for the client.

 After a two-year-old broke her arm at a daycare, the firm found that the daycare failed to watch the little girl, and allowed her to play on equipment not suitable for her age.
 They obtained a settlement in her favor.

 A teenager’s reckless joyride resulted in a lifetime of pain and limitation for a client.
 While the teenager was showing off for friends, he lost control of his vehicle and caused a head-on collision with the client’s vehicle.
 The client sustained a fractured wrist and required numerous stitches and knee surgery.
 The firm was successful in securing policy limits for the client.